Amnesty joins rights groups in accusing Israel of apartheid - The Boston Globe

 Advertisement

 Amnesty traces such policies back to the establishment of Israel in 1948.
-Around 700,000 Palestinians fled or were expelled during the Arab-Israeli war surrounding Israel's creation.
-They accounted for some 80% of the Palestinian population in what is now Israel.
-Israel barred the refugees from returning in order to maintain its Jewish majority.
+Around 700,000 Palestinians fled or were expelled during the Arab-Israeli war surrounding Israel’s creation.
+They accounted for some 80 percent of the Palestinian population in what is now Israel.
+Israel barred the refugees from returning to maintain its Jewish majority.

-Palestinians make up about 20% of Israel’s 9.4 million population.
+Palestinians make up about 20 percent of Israel’s 9.4 million population.
 But the Jewish and Arab populations are roughly equal when including the West Bank and Gaza.

 "Since its establishment in 1948, Israel has pursued a policy of establishing and maintaining a Jewish demographic hegemony and maximizing its control over land to benefit Jewish Israelis while restricting the rights of Palestinians and preventing Palestinian refugees from returning to their homes," Amnesty said.
 “Israel extended this policy to the West Bank and Gaza Strip, which it has occupied ever since.”